r-lib/usethis/tests/testthat/_snaps/logo.md

     Message
       v Creating 'man/figures/'.
       v Resized 'logo.png' to 240x278.
-      [ ] Add logo to 'README.md' with the following html:
+      [ ] Add logo to your README with the following html:
       ! pkgdown config does not specify the site's 'url', which is optional but recommended.
         # {TESTPKG} <img src="man/figures/logo.png" align="right" height="90" alt="" />